llpo/mathepa/README.md

 - Syntax is valid, i.e. all tokens are identified e.g. "3.1.4" is invalid
 - Grammar is valid, i.e. after a [literal] cannot follow a [variable]
 - Used functions are [white listed](src/Mathepa/Lexer.php)
-- Variables contains a valid expression, but no variables
+- Variables contains a valid expression

 Mathepa **doesn't check the number of formal parameters** of a function but only the syntax.
-Some examples below.
+Some examples below:

 Will throw an exception because of a missing parameter, syntax is valid so the expression will be evaluated with _eval_: